julieqiu/exp/librarian/README.md

 Regenerates the library and automatically syncs its `.librarian.yaml` file with the current config (librarian version, image, googleapis SHA, etc.).

-The `--commit` flag can be used to run `git commit` with a preformatted commit message.
+The `--commit` flag can be used to generate a preformatted commit message.

 ### Generate all client libraries